prcaen/zen-leaf/SUPABASE_SETUP.md

 CREATE POLICY "Users can delete own plants" ON plants FOR DELETE USING (auth.uid() = user_id);

--- Care Tasks: Users can only access their own tasks CREATE POLICY "Users can view own care_tasks" ON care_tasks FOR SELECT USING (auth.uid() = user_id);
+-- Care Tasks: Users can only access their own care tasks CREATE POLICY "Users can view own care_tasks" ON care_tasks FOR SELECT USING (auth.uid() = user_id);